Skip to content

 • ssl_ceritificate /etc/nginx/certificates/new-cert.crt;

-6. Change the name of file mentioned in the directive ssl_certificate_key to the name of your new private key file.
-For ex if your new certificate file name is new-private-key.key, change the ssl_certificate directive to
+6. Change the name of the file mentioned in the directive ssl_certificate_key to the name of your new private key file, e.g., if your new certificate file name is new-private-key.key, change the ssl_certificate directive to

 • ssl_ceritificate_key /etc/nginx/certificates/new-private-key.key;

-7. If your private key is password protected, then delete the existing value inside automation/opal-script/nginx/global.pass file and specify your private key password in this file
+7. If your private key is password-protected, then delete the existing value inside automation/opal-script/nginx/global.pass file and specify your private key password in this file